 Sexy, compelling wordage is all well and good but the writing alone won’t win the day.

 If you’ve written 2000 words I would presume you’re not going to dump that in one huge chunk on a webpage.
 Please tell me that isn’t going to happen.
-Break that shit up!
+Break that text up!
 Make it easy to read.
 Short paragraphs make people happy.
-Overloading your static web pages with a shit-ton of text will make people leave your site.
+Overloading your static web pages with a shit-ton of content will make people leave your site.

 Here’s a little summary of things to do when arranging your copy:

 - Add purpose-driven enticing headings and subheadings